SoundSkote/skote-portfolio-site/src/posts/Blog08_Final_Audio_Mix_Optimisation_&_Bug_Fixes.md

 ## Optimisation

-To optimise a few things, I started limiting sound instances, killing voices that can be built up unnecessarily as well as changing the Playback Priority settings.
+To optimise a few things, I started limiting sound instances, killing voices that can populate unnecessarily as well as changing the Playback Priority settings.
 For example, I limited the wind gusts to 2 sound instances globally as they do not add any gameplay information and the player does not need to hear more than 1 or 2 at the same time.
 Moreover, if they leave the area where the wind gusts spawn, then that will kill the voices, saving some needed memory.

 ![Voice_Limit](/blogImages/Bl08_Voice_Limit.png)
 ###### Figure 05.
 Voice Limiting in Wwise.